MyoRobotics/MyoRobotics-Documentation/source/Electronics/ElectronicsAndEmbeddedSubsystemSummary.rst

 The joint angle sensor board can operate with 5V or 3.3V sensors, depending on the resistors populated and solder-bridges made.
-Details can be seen in Figure [fig:jointAngleSensor5VConfiguration].
+Details can be seen in :numref:`fourth-figure`.
 Resistors R5,R6,R7 and R8 are required to divide down the sensor output, in case of the 5V configuration, to the 3.3 analogue input voltage range of the micro-controller on the sensor board.
 One, and only one, solder-bridge